Learn more about neck pain: introduction

 - sit upright – roll your shoulders back gently and bring your neck back

-- sleep on your front
+- do not sleep on your front

 Learn more about neck pain: treatment